 How To Setup Webassembly in a Windows PC?

 The get started instructions from Webassembly.org are confusing for a windows user that wants to try Webassembly.
 The instructions are geared towards someone that wants to build the Emscripten compiler, and not for someone that wants to use the compiler.
 The instructions are for the Linux environment with side notes for Windows.
+There is also a post on how to update Emscripten.

 CMake and the Host compiler(Visual Studio) are not needed.